AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

 TODO:

 In other words, we're telling a harmless lie.
 Yes, it's true that `previousTimeMs` shouldn't _actually_ be `currentTimeMs - (deltaTimeMs % MAX_MS_PER_FRAME)` from the perspective of the wall clock.
-But when we simulate rewinding the clock to account for any frame delays, the next frame *thinks* it can still arrive at the next increment of `MAX_MS_PER_FRAME` as originally intended (e.g., at the next increment of 16.67 ms for 60 FPS).
+But when we simulate rewinding the clock to account for any frame delays, the next frame *thinks* it can still arrive at the next increment of `MAX_MS_PER_FRAME` as originally intended (e.g., at the next increment of ~16.67 ms for 60 FPS).

 Our game loop is now complete!
-But there's still one last thing we need to talk about.
+But there's still one thing we need to talk about.

 ## Responsive Input Handling